Greg Fleet: Career

-In 2011 Fleet commissioned a DVD containing segments of some of his best known performances.
-The DVD is sold as Bootlegs and Jumperpants and has been sold for $20 Australian dollars.
-Fleet has alluded to the funds from this DVD going towards financing his filming of his classic 1995 show Thai Die.
-This was to be filmed on 7 November 2011 at The Comics Lounge in Melbourne.
+In 2011, Fleet commissioned a DVD containing segments of some of his best-known performances.
+The DVD was sold as Bootlegs and Jumperpants and was sold for $19.95.
+Fleet mentioned that the funds from this DVD were going towards financing the filming of his classic 1995 show Thai Die as a feature-length comedy special.
+It was scheduled to be filmed on 7 November 2011 at The Comics Lounge in Melbourne, and it was released in 2012.

 In 2015, Fleet starred in the Australian zombie comedy film Me and My Mates vs the Zombie Apocalypse, alongside fellow Australian comedians Jim Jefferies and Alex Williamson.

+In 2013, he appeared in Underbelly: Squizzy playing Richard Harris "Australia's most violent prisoner" and in 2016 appeared in series one of Wolf Creek as the bikie "Gundog".

+In 2018, he wrote and starred in the modern adaptation of Macbeth, Signifying Nothing, the second of his plays to win best theatre and critics choice awards at the Adelaide fringe.

-In 2021, he acted in the play The Twins which opened at the 2021 Adelaide Fringe Festival and won the Mental Health Awareness Award.
+In 2021, he co-wrote and acted in the play The Twins with his old school friend Ian Darling, which opened at the 2021 Adelaide Fringe Festival and won the Mental Health Awareness Award.

+In 2023, he played in Allan King's psychological horror film Vincent as the drug dealing paedophile Micky St Peters.

+In mid 2024, he finished writing his fourth book The Last Ride, which will be in stores early 2025.
+He also finished work on a screenplay called I Know, I Know based on his novel The Good Son.
+The screenplay was co-written with his partner, filmmaker Philippa Bateman.

+In 2024, Fleet announced his semi-retirement from performing stand up comedy having appeared in 27 consecutive Melbourne International Comedy Festivals, half a dozen Edinburgh Fringe festivals and performing all over the world.